dbforge/nUpdate/README.md

 - Remote update package control and management
 - Many configuration settings
-- Operations let you access the file system (for deleting and renaming files), the registry and add the possiblity to start or stop processes and services, when installing an update.
+- Operations let you access the file system, the registry and add the possiblity to start or stop processes and services, when installing an update.
 You can even execute a small C#-script.
 - Automated updating for all clients
 - Secured update packages by signing with SHA512 and 8192 Bit RSA-keys
 - Interfaces, service providers and the Event-based/Task-based asynchronous pattern add a lot of flexiblity